 When an Apps Script project is created, a Cloud Platform project is also created behind the scenes.
 This default Cloud Platform project is hidden, meaning it does not appear in the list of projects found in the API Console.

 Most of the time you never need to see or adjust this hidden Cloud Platform project — Apps Script handles all the necessary interactions with the Google Cloud Platform automatically.
-However, you do need to update the settings of the hidden project when you:
+However, you do need to update the settings of the hidden project when you do any of the following:

 - Enable Advanced Service APIs.

 - Configure the G Suite Marketplace SDK for domain-wide publishing of an add-on or web app.

 - Use Stackdriver Logging.